 What is the most common cause of bleeding gums?

 One of the most common forms of gum disease is gingivitis.
 Gingivitis is a form of gum disease that occurs when plaque has accumulated on the gum for a long period of time.
 If the plaque isn’t removed it can harden and turn into tartar, which can cause further inflammation.
 Gingivitis can be fully resolved by seeing a dental hygienist; once all the tartar and plaque have been cleaned, the gums will heal pretty quickly.
 In some patients however the problem is already lying at a deeper level and, if the bone that supports the teeth has already receded, healing will not occur so easily.
 This would be the case of periodontitis, aka gum disease.

 Brushing too hard

-Brushing your teeth with excessive force can irritate and inflame the gums by itself.
+Brushing your teeth with excessive force can irritate and inflame the gums.
 The regularity of your oral health routine is more important than the force you use to undertake it.
 Furthermore, brushing with a particularly hard brush may also be the cause of bleeding gums.
 We recommend using electric toothbrushes.
 They are more efficient and reduce the pressure you can apply on your teeth and gums.

 Starting to floss

-If you’ve just started flossing, then you might be experiencing bleeding gums because your gums aren’t used to receiving such a thorough clean.
-Bleeding gums should subside a few weeks after starting your flossing regime.
+If you’ve just started flossing, then you might be experiencing bleeding gums because your gums just weren’t clean enough!
+Bleeding gums should subside a few days after starting your flossing regime.

 In some instances, bleeding gums can be a sign of type 1 or type 2 diabetes.
 Diabetes can make your mouth more susceptible to gum disease, leading to bleeding gums.

 Medication such as blood thinners can cause the gums to bleed more easily, unrelated to hygiene levels.
-If your dentist confirms that the cause for the bleeding is not plaque-related, consult your GP in regard to your medication and possible side effects.
+If your dentist confirms that the cause for the bleeding is not plaque-related, consult your GP in regard to your medication and its possible side effects.

 Poor dental restorations